Generalized $\Gamma$ calculus and application to interacting particles on a graph

 Conclusion follows when $t\rightarrow\infty$.
 When the generalized $\Gamma_2$ condition holds, according to Lemma \ref{LemGammaCurvature} we may take $\Phi_2 = \Gamma_{\Phi_1}$ and $\gamma(t) = e^{-2\rho t}$. \end{proof} \textbf{Remark:} An inequality of the form \eqref{EqInegalPonctuelle} is called a local functional inequality: it is a functional inequality satisfied by all the measures $\po P_t(x) \pf_{x\in E} = \po \delta_x P_t \pf_{x\in E}$, uniformly in $x\in E$.
 By contrast an inequality of the form \eqref{EqInegalIntegre} may be called an integrated functional inequality.
 A local inequality may hold even if $\gamma \notin L^1(\R_+)$: for instance for the Brownian motion in $\R^d$, $L = \frac12 \Delta$ satisfies the curvature condition $\Gamma_2 \geq 0$, and thus $P_t f^2 - (P_tf)^2 \leq t P_t |\na f|^2$.

 \textbf{Example 2:} Consider a general Ornstein-Uhlenbeck process on $\R^d$, namely a diffusion on $\R^d$ with generator

 where $B,D\in\mathcal M_{d\times d}( \R)$, $D$ is symmetric positive semidefinite.
 When ker$D$ does not contain any non-trivial subspace which is invariant by $B$, the process is hypoelliptic (cf. \cite[p.
 148]{Hormander1967}).
-The carr\'e du champ operator is $\Gamma f = (\na f)^T D \na f$ and if $D$ is not definite positive the curvature condition $\Gamma_2 \geq \rho \Gamma$ cannot be fulfilled (in other words, the $\Gamma_2$-curvature is $-\infty$): it would imply via Lemma \ref{LemInegalitePoincare} a log-Sobolev inequality
+The carr\'e du champ operator is $\Gamma f = (\na f)^T D \na f$ and if $D$ is not definite positive the curvature condition $\Gamma_2 \geq \rho \Gamma$ cannot be fulfilled with $\rho>0$: it would imply via Lemma \ref{LemInegalitePoincare} a log-Sobolev inequality

 which is impossible since the right hand side vanishes for some non-constant $f$, for which the entropy is positive.

 As Arnold and Erb proved in \cite{AntonErb}, and as we will see in a revisited version in Section~\ref{SectionGeneral}, even if $D$ is not definite positive, if all the eigenvalues of $B$ lies in $\{\lambda \in \mathbb C, \Re(\lambda)> \rho\}$ for some $\rho>0$ then the process is ergodic and there exists an explicit constant $c$ such that